How To Speed Up Your Android Phone [December 2020]

 Restart Your Phone or Tablet

 Yes, this is an obvious tip, but you’d be surprised how long people go without restarting their phones, tablets, and other Android devices.
-Just like with standard computing devices, like your Windows-based desktop or your MacBook Pro, hardware running Android requires the occasional restart, just to cycle out applications running in the background of your device.
+Hardware running Android requires the occasional restart, just to cycle out applications running in the background of your device.

 For the best performance on older devices, let your phone sit for a few minutes after rebooting; typically, startup applications can slow down your device while everything initializes.
 Newer phones like the Pixel 2 XL, however, should be up and running in no time.